james-chuang/OLD-james-chuang.github.io/about.markdown

 ---
 layout: about
-title: accent
+title: about the author
-author: Ankit Sultana
+author: James Chuang
 permalink: /about
 ---